tfry-git/almost.serious.synth/README.md

 4 by 4 matrix, corresponding to the buttons of the keypad.
 So, to select the setting / activate the option in row 2, colum 3, you press the button in row 2, column 3, etc.

-For the time being, when starting, the Synth will play radom notes, which is pretty useful during development.
-To turn this off, go the main menu, and select
-"Stop" (row 3, column 2).
+For the time being, when starting, the Synth will play the latest MIDI recording (if any), followed by random notes, which is pretty useful during development.
+To turn this off, go the main menu, and select "Stop" (row 3, column 2).

 ## Synthesizer settings
 - Top row: Envelope - Attack, Decay, Sustain, Release